julian-passebecq/gpt-crawl-multiurl/README.md

 multi url v0.1 08feb2024
 made by julianp

-don't use config ts for the url to scrawl, only modify json name in config.ts put the url to crawl in tocrawl.csv
+don't use config ts to modify the url to scrawl, but use config ts to modify json name for your output document put the url to crawl in src/tocrawl.csv (toscrawl.csv in root folder is a old relicat)

 optional
 put all url in allcrawl.csv